glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 The ability to copy a value of some type bit-for-bit is a fact about a conforming type's memory layout.
 A type's layout, however, may change as a library evolves.

-Thus, `BitwiseCopyable` is proposed as a new marker protocol.
+To model this capability, `BitwiseCopyable` is proposed as a new marker protocol.
-The compiler will automatically derive conformance to the protocol in many cases.
-And even when conformance of a type to the protocol is declared manually, the compiler will check that its fields are all bitwise copyable.
+When a type is declared to conform to the protocol, the compiler will check that it is in fact bitwise copyable.
+Additionally, the compiler will automatically derive conformance to the protocol in many cases.

-A nominal type conforms to the protocol `BitwiseCopyable` if it is an non-resilient, escapable, copyable struct or enum all of whose stored properties or associated values satisfy conform to `BitwiseCopyable`.
+A nominal type may conform to the protocol `BitwiseCopyable` if it is an escapable, copyable struct or enum all of whose stored properties or associated values satisfy conform to `BitwiseCopyable`.

 Many types in the standard library will gain a conformance to the protocol.
 The list of standard library types that will be `BitwiseCopyable` includes
 - numeric types such as the integer types, the floating-point types, and the SIMD types.
 - the pointer types
 - optional, conditionally.
+For an exhaustive list, see [Detailed design](#detailed-design).
-This list is not exhaustive (see Detailed design).
-Future versions of Swift may conform additional existing types to `BitwiseCopyable`, but types that have conformed to `BitwiseCopyable` will never lose that conformance.
+Future versions of Swift may conform additional existing types to `BitwiseCopyable`, but types that have been conformed to `BitwiseCopyable` will never lose that conformance.

 Types satisfying `BitwiseCopyable` can safely support bit-for-bit copying: